THE TIBET SERIES, DAY 9, 10, 11 & 12

 YAK SUPPER

 Before having dinner, we had to feed the calves.
 Interestingly, for a change, it wasn’t noodles on the menu but incredibly nourishing hay.
 I’ll be honest, I’m no farmer.
-I was happy to feed the calves, but drew the line at the senior Yaks as they continually tried to charge me anytime I went past to visit the toilet.
+I was happy to feed the calves, but I drew the line at the senior yaks, as they continually tried to charge at me whenever I walked past them to use the toilet.

 FACTS ABOUT YAKS: